gagi270683/jQuery-bootstrap/README.md

-Responsive jQuery News Ticker Plugin with Bootstrap 3 - Bootstrap News Box
+Responsive jQuery Bootstrap News Box
 ================

 <p>A jQuery and Bootstrap 3 based plugin for creating a clean responsive news ticker/slider that allows you to vertically scroll html contents with autoplay and up/down navigation support..</p>